 ED 673 Teaching Secondary History (3) Offered Summer even, Spring even, Online.
 The student will learn the methods and techniques for teaching history in the Christian school.
 In addition, the student will study the content of the history curriculums for the Christian high school.

 ED 674 Teaching Secondary English (3) Offered Summer even, Spring even.
 This course deals with the methodology and the content of high school English.
 Students demonstrate instructional techniques, presentation skills, and teacher behaviors for the teaching of grammar, literature, and composition.
 In addition, students perform formal research on a current issue in English curriculum and present it in light of traditional, Christian education.

 ED 675 Organization and Administration of Secondary Curriculum (3) Offered Summer even, Fall even, Online.
 The student is exposed to the epistemology as it relates to learning and the sequential design of the high school curriculum.
 The student examines from a Christian perspective the philosophy, content, structure, and sequence of curriculum within each of the disciplines.

-ED 676 Teaching Secondary Mathematics (3) Offered Summer odd.
+ED 676 Teaching Secondary Mathematics (3) Offered Summer odd, Online.
 Students learn to teach mathematics from arithmetic to the basics of higher mathematics.
 Problem solving and thinking skills are included.
 Students will demonstrate their skills through teaching lessons.
 Students will research current trends in education.
 This course helps students develop a conscious Christian philosophy for teaching mathematics in the Christian school.